troyhacks/MoonLight/docs/moonbase/module/animations.md

 ## Functional

-* On: lights on or off
-* Brightness: brightness of the LEDs when on
-* RGB Sliders: control each color seperately.
-* Presets: Control pad style, store or retrieve a set of nodes with their controls.
-WIP
-* driverOn: sends LED output to ESP32 gpio pins.
-    * Switch off to see the effect framerate in System Status/Metrics
-    * Switch on to see the effect framerate throttled by a LED driver in System Status/Metrics (800KHz, 256 leds, 24 bits is 130 fps theoretically - 120 practically)
-* Pin: Currently only 2 and 16 supported
 * Nodes: One or more processes,
     * Can be light layouts, effects or modifiers (in fact one node can also be a combination of these)
     * On/off button defines if a node is active or not
     * Nodes define their own controls
     * A node can be a precompiled Node or a livescript (loaded in the file system)
-* Scrips: Running Live scripts (WIP)
-* If a script file is updated (here or in the [File Manager](https://moonmodules.org/MoonLight/moonbase/files/)) and the file is part of an active node, it will recompile
+* If a live script file is updated (here or in the [File Manager](https://moonmodules.org/MoonLight/moonbase/files/)) and the file is part of an active node, it will recompile

 <img width="498" alt="Screenshot 2025-03-29 at 14 12 01" src="https://github.com/user-attachments/assets/3a5a3743-c0a4-4456-96cb-f4abd0d01450" />

-### Scripts

-Example scripts can be found in [Live scripts](https://github.com/MoonModules/MoonLight/tree/main/misc/livescripts) - WIP

-They represent current state of Live Script processing and will be extended as more functionality will be added.

 ## Technical